Battle of Salamis (306 BC): Naval combat before Salamis

-Demetrius himself won distinction for his bravery when Ptolemy's men boarded his flagship, "by hurling his javelins at some of them and by striking others at close range with his spear", despite being himself subject to "many missiles of all sorts".
+Demetrius won distinction for his bravery when Ptolemy's men boarded his flagship, "by hurling his javelins at some of them and by striking others at close range with his spear", despite being subject to "many missiles of all sorts".
 Of his three bodyguards, who tried to protect him with their shields, one was killed and the others severely wounded.
 The Athenians also fought with distinction, as Demetrius awarded 1,200 suits of armour to Athens from the spoils taken.
-In the end, both left wings proved victorious, but it was Demetrius who won the race: by the time Ptolemy turned to attack Demetrius' centre, he found the rest of his fleet already defeated and in flight.
-Menelaus' 60 ships meanwhile, under the command of Menoetius, managed to break through Demetrius' blockade, only to find the battle already lost.
+In the end, both left wings proved victorious, but it was Demetrius who won the race: by the time Ptolemy turned to attack Demetrius's centre, he found the rest of his fleet already defeated and in flight.
+Menelaus' 60 ships meanwhile, under the command of Menoetius, broke through Demetrius's blockade, only to find the battle already lost.

 Aftermath of the battle

 Demetrius tasked Neon and Burichus with pursuing the defeated enemy and picking up the men from the sea, and returned in triumph to his camp.
-According to Diodorus, his fleet had only lost 20 damaged ships, all of which returned to service after repairs, while Ptolemy's fleet had lost 80 ships.
-More importantly, Demetrius' forces had captured fully 40 of Ptolemy's warships intact with their crews, as well as over a hundred of the transports with some 8,000 troops aboard.
-Plutarch goes further, claiming that Ptolemy managed to save only eight of his ships, and that 70 of Ptolemy's ships were captured.
+According to Diodorus, only 20 of his ships had been damaged, all of which returned to service after repairs, while Ptolemy's fleet had lost 80 ships.
+More importantly, Demetrius's forces had captured 40 of Ptolemy's warships intact with their crews, as well as over a hundred of the transports with some 8,000 troops aboard.
+Plutarch goes further, claiming that Ptolemy saved only eight of his ships, and that 70 of Ptolemy's ships were captured.
 Among the numerous prisoners taken by Demetrius was the courtesan Lamia of Athens, who later became the mistress of Demetrius, as well as Leontiscus, one of Ptolemy's sons.
 Demetrius sent his flagship to Syria with Aristodemus of Miletus to report the victory to Antigonus.

-Following his defeat, Ptolemy retreated to Egypt, and Menelaus was forced to surrender Salamis and its garrison, further increasing Demetrius' strength.
+Following his defeat, Ptolemy retreated to Egypt, and Menelaus was forced to surrender Salamis and its garrison, further increasing Demetrius's strength.
 Demetrius then moved to take over the rest of Cyprus, taking over the garrisons into his own army as well.
-According to Diodorus, the total strength added to his forces thus were 16,000 infantry and 800 cavalry.
-Despite their rivalry, the relationship between Ptolemy and Demetrius was characterized by a mutual respect and chivalrous conduct: after the Ptolemaic victory at Gaza in spring 312 BC Ptolemy had unconditionally released the captives and baggage train of Demetrius', a gesture reciprocated by Demetrius after his success at Myus in the next year.
+According to Diodorus, the total strength added to his forces were 16,000 infantry and 800 cavalry.
+Despite their rivalry, the relationship between Ptolemy and Demetrius was characterized by a mutual respect and chivalrous conduct; after the Ptolemaic victory at Gaza in the spring of 312 BC Ptolemy had unconditionally released the captives and baggage train of Demetrius, a gesture reciprocated by Demetrius after his success at Myus in the next year.
 Demetrius honoured this after Salamis as well, immediately releasing Menelaus and other relatives and friends of Ptolemy who had been captured with their personal possessions.
-When Ptolemy recaptured Cyprus in 295 BC, and found Demetrius' mother and children at Salamis, he again reciprocated by immediately releasing them.
+When Ptolemy recaptured Cyprus in 295 BC, and found Demetrius's mother and children at Salamis, he again reciprocated by immediately releasing them.